Mulholland Dam: History

 The dam was originally named Weid Canyon Dam, then Hollywood Dam.
-Finally, it was renamed Mulholland Dam in honor of William Mulholland, at the time the General Manager and Chief Engineer of the Bureau of Water Works and Supply, a predecessor of today's Los Angeles Department of Water and Power.
+Finally, it was renamed Mulholland Dam after William Mulholland, at the time the General Manager and Chief Engineer of the Bureau of Water Works and Supply, a predecessor of today's Los Angeles Department of Water and Power.
 Mulholland was responsible for the design and construction of the Los Angeles Aqueduct and much of the city's water system, including many of the early earthen dams and storage reservoirs.

 It is located in what was originally called Holly Canyon and then Weid Canyon, after an immigrant from Odense, Denmark, named Ivar Weid, who lived in the canyon after the Civil War and sold some of the land in the 1880s.
 Ivar Avenue in Hollywood was also named after him.

 The area was first surveyed for use as a reservoir in 1912.
 In 1922, the area was again surveyed and designs for a masonry dam begun.
 Construction of the dam began in August 1923.
 Upon completion, in December 1924, the Mulholland Dam became the first curved concrete gravity dam designed and built by the Bureau of Water Works and Supply.

-The St. Francis Dam was also designed and built by the Bureau of Water Works and Supply, and because its design was an adaptation of the Mulholland Dam, it was nearly identical in size and shape.
+The St. Francis Dam was also designed and built by the Bureau of Water Works and Supply, and because its design was an adaptation of the Mulholland Dam, it was nearly similar in size and shape.
 In March 1928, the St. Francis Dam experienced a catastrophic failure, and the resulting flood devastated the Santa Clarita River Valley and took the lives of more than an estimated 430 people.
 William Mulholland ordered the Hollywood reservoir lowered shortly after the collapse of the St. Francis Dam as a precaution as well as to help ease public fears of a repeat disaster.

 Due to the St. Francis Dam disaster, the California legislature created an updated dam safety program, and, in 1929, the Department of Public Works, under the oversight of the State Engineer, was given authority to review all non-federal dams over 25 feet high or which would hold more than 50 acre-feet of water.
 The new legislation also allowed the State to employ consultants, as they deemed necessary.
 Additionally, the State was given full authority to supervise the maintenance and operation of all non-federal dams.